 Which means they probably used all of that as their roadmap.

-You know, uh is the very same Ukrainian lawmaker who was accused of timing the release of information about Manafort to help Hillary Clinton win.
+And, you know, we know a key source for Fusion GPS, you know, is the very same Ukrainian lawmaker who was accused of timing the release of information about Manafort to help Hillary Clinton win.

-Well, it it is amazing.
+Well, it is amazing, Sean.

-Sean, I mean, think about this.
+I mean, think about this.

 I've never seen a bunch of folks who were so upset that Donald Trump won.

-And and it had but it was not just after the election, it was before the election.
+But it was not just after the election, it was before the election.

-So these are the kind of things that you sit back that you would think would be like Tom Clancy novel of fiction, and unfortunately, it was true.
+So these are the kind of things that you sit back that you would think would be like Tom Clancy novel of fiction.

-And it's and we need to make sure that the people understand this to take a step back to realize that this president is doing everything he can to make this country the country that is the greatest in the world, and these were people who simply had a blind political ambition to see Hillary Clinton become president, and that's all they were concerned about.
+And we need to make sure that the people understand this, to take a step back, to realize that this president is doing everything he can to make this country the country that is the greatest in the world.

-But that's an interesting meeting at Mayflower because they met at the Mayflower and started the next day.
+But that's an interesting meeting at the Mayflower because they met at the Mayflower and started the next day.

-Congressman, what what else is coming?
+Congressman, what else is coming?

-Because thanks to you, we now know from Struck and Page that this was these decisions were being made by Loretta Lynch, and even they knew the fix was in on Hillary's case.
+Because thanks to you, we now know from Strzok and Paige that these decisions were being made by Loretta Lynch.

 How high up does this go in the former Obama administration?

-Well, I think that's the thing that that struck me the most, and I think caused me the most uh as we were looking at these and going back, we knew this was happening.
+Well, I think that's the thing that struck me the most, and I think caused me the most as we were looking at these and going back.

-You know, we it was it was just too obvious to not to.
+It was just too obvious to not to.

-When we were first looking into the Clinton uh the email investigations, we began to see what was happening, and it was not we couldn't understand the pieces, and after we started talking to Comey and interviewing him at the end through committee process, not even these interviews we're talking about here, you sense that this was a problem.
+And after we started talking to Comey and interviewing him and through committee process, not even these interviews we're talking about here, you sensed that this was a problem.

-So now the page transcript actually begins to show us that this was started early on high up in the Department of Justice under her watch, that really it was a I don't say a white wash to start with.
+So now the Page transcript actually begins to show us that this was started early on high up in the Department of Justice under her watch.

 In other words, let's just get through it as quickly as possible.

-And I think we need to make sure that as we look at this and people begin to see that this was not a bunch of Republicans saying you should have gone after Clinton harder.
+And I think we need to make sure that as we look at this and people begin to see that this was not a bunch of Republicans saying you should have went after Clinton harder.

-Well, I mean, it's a little scary that this could happen in America, but you know, why do I think that if Paige and Strzok are saying that the attorney general at the time, Loretta Lynch knew, uh, and she's telling Comey it's not an investigation but a matter, and she's meant meeting with Bill Clinton on the tarmac.
+But, you know, why do I think that if Paige and Strzok are saying that the Attorney General at the time, Loretta Lynch, knew, and she's telling Comey it's not an investigation, but a matter, and she's meeting with Bill Clinton on the tarmac.

-Uh why do I want to know what Obama knew and when he knew it?
+Why do I want to know what Obama knew and when he knew it?

 Well, as close as they all were, I mean, this is why the investigation needed to continue.